smartdevicelink/sdl_evolution/proposals/nnnn-remote_atf_testing.md

 ## Motivation

-Automated testing of SDL on the real OEM hardware would significantly reduce the amount of efforts at integration stage.
+Automated testing of SDL on the real OEM hardware would significantly reduce the amount of efforts during the integration stage.
-Also, it can ensure that during integration the business logic SDL will be ported successfully and will not be corrupted.
+This also can ensure that during the integration stage the business logic SDL will be ported successfully and will not be corrupted.

-On various OEM platforms communication between HMI and SDL is performed through different transport, that may not be retrieved from the target (i.e. mqueue).
+On various OEM platforms communication between HMI and SDL is performed through different transports, that may not be retrieved from the target (i.e. mqueue).
 So for ATF it's not possible to connect to SDL from HMI side and emulate HMI behavior.
 This proposal suggests adding the optional proxy (relay) layer.
 This layer will connect to SDL, which is located on the OEM's target and expose API to ATF, which is located on other workstation via Transmission Control Protocol (TCP).

 ## Proposed solution

-Create Remote ATF Adapter as separate application.
-This application will be executed on the same hardware with SDL and will provide API for communication with SDL and will control SDL life cycle.
+Create Remote ATF Adapter as a separate application.
+This application will be executed on the same hardware with SDL and will provide API for communication with SDL and will control the SDL life cycle.

 ### Remote ATF Adapter

-ATF will use Remote ATF Adapter as a relay for sending data to SDL via HMI connection.
+ATF will use the Remote ATF Adapter as a relay for sending data to SDL via the HMI connection.
 Remote ATF Adapter may utilise any local transport that is used for connection between SDL and HMI on specific OEM hardware, but it will provide TCP for ATF and Open Source ATF will be used.

 ![Remote ATF Adapter](/assets/proposals/nnnn-hmi-relay/ATFRemoteAdapter.png)